Mental Health And The Changing Seasons

 Research supports the effectiveness of online therapy in addressing various mental health challenges, including depression, anxiety, and stress-related disorders that seasonal changes can exacerbate.
 A study published in The Cureus Journal of Medical Science found online cognitive-behavioral therapy to service mental health struggles as effectively as face-to-face therapy, reducing symptoms of major depression, panic disorder, social anxiety disorder, and generalized anxiety disorder.

 Navigating the changing seasons’ effects on mental health can be challenging, but with certain strategies and mental health resources, it may be possible to ride these waves of change with grace.
-You may cope and live healthily throughout the year by staying active, maintaining a nutritious diet, nurturing social connections, and practicing self-care.
+Just as the plants and animals adapt with the seasons, you—and your children, friends, and other loved ones—can make decisions that help you embrace change.
+You may cope and live healthily throughout the year by staying active, cooking nutritious food, nurturing social connections, and practicing self-care.
+Individuals who want to find balance and connection may find supportive partners in mental health professionals, who can help them build community, practice mindfulness, and engage in self-care.
+You deserve to foster mental health regardless of the season or your region.
 Contact a licensed therapist online or in your area today for further compassionate guidance and support.

 Learn how to cope with challenging events